-In Ditto, you can export all the copy in a project to a JSON, CSV, or XML file .
+In Ditto, you can export all the copy in a project to a spreadsheet (.csv) file .
 This can be useful for a number of reasons:

 In the Ditto web app, open up a project and click on the Export icon in the top bar.
-You'll be able to toggle between formats (JSON, CSV, or XML) and configure other settings.
+You'll be able to toggle between formats (JSON or CSV) and configure other settings.
 Only copy that is not hidden in Ditto will get exported.

 To view your copy in a table format, you can export it as a CSV file.
 You'll be able to open it in any tool that accepts CSVs, like Google sheets, Excel, and most localization tools.
 When you select CSV from the dropdown menu, you'll be able to customize what information you'd like to include in your export:

 You can choose whether you'd like to "Only include text in blocks," in addition to which columns you'd like included in the export.